LCC-CIT/CS233JS-CourseMaterials/Labs/Lab04/Lab04_Instructions_ToDo_Bookmarker.md

   **Important**: Do all your work in the Classroom repository working folder, don't make a different repository.
 - Create a JavaScript solution that solves the problem.
 - Test your solution in at least one browser running in the Webpack dev server on your local machine.
-- Use Webpack to create a production version of the application that is bundled and transpiled to a version of JavaScript (ES5) that is supported by all browsers.
+- Use Webpack to create a production version of the application that is bundled.
 - Upload your solution to citstudent.lanecc.edu.
 Use a web browser to test your solutions running on the web server.

 ### 1. ToDo List